The Story (continued)

 Sundance: Lefors?
 No.

-Butch: (confidently) Good.
+Butch: (confidently) Oh, good.
 For a moment there, I thought we were in trouble.

 They emerge with guns blazing from their hiding place for their last stand shootout against impossible odds in the courtyard, drowned out by the merciless sounds of thousands of guns firing on them from all angles.
 Rather than ending the film in bullet-ridden deaths, the picture ends with the well-known freeze-frame of their final charge - mythologizing and immortalizing the two for posterity.
 The image freezes, blurs, and then keeps a sepia-toned focus on the legendary, eternal bravura image of the two compadres in their final moments as they meet their fate together.
 [The third sepia-toned, nostalgic segment of the film captures their images as legendary, carefree characters, making good guys out of bad guys.]